handley-lab/anesthetic/docs/source/samples.rst

 Nested sampling statistics
 ==========================

-Anethestic really comes to the fore for nested sampling (for details on nested sampling we recommend `John Skilling, 2006
+Anesthetic really comes to the fore for nested sampling (for details on nested sampling we recommend `John Skilling, 2006
 <https://doi.org/10.1214/06-BA127>`_).
 We can do all of the
 above, and more with the power that nested sampling chains provide.